 - Use trees as the backbone of the garden.

 For a water-conscious and budget-wise design you can never go wrong by covering the ground with gravel.
 Nevertheless, too much gravel can cause your garden to look dry and feel hot.
 So add in some trees that are tall enough to provide adequate shade and greenery.
-Incorporating trees in the design of the landscape allows you to create focal points and structure in your garden.
+Incorporating trees in the landscape allows you to create focal points and structure in your garden.

 - Create microclimates.